MilanVlaski/issue-tracking/README.md

 - [ ] Display login error.
 - [ ] Display register error, in case email is not unique.
 ## Nice to have
+- [ ] FEAT: See all engineers, with a count of solved problems, and option to see problems they are working on.
+- [ ] Report problem page should have a logo and app name, of the app the problem relates to
+- [ ] Actions should be optional
 - [ ] FEAT: A problem should display all the engineer's names.
 - [ ] A user can purchase an update or patch of an application for free, so Install should be displayed instead of Buy.
 - [ ] Add a helper function that fetches the current user.